range-et/PGL/README.md

 ## Contributing

-Contributions are welcome to the Plebian Graph Library (PGL)!
+Contributions are welcome to the plebeian Graph Library (PGL)!
 Whether you're fixing a bug, adding a feature, improving documentation, or spreading the word, your contribution is valuable.
 Here's how you can get involved:

 * Reporting Issues: If you encounter any bugs or issues, please report them in the Issues section of our GitHub repository.
 Provide as much detail as you can, including steps to reproduce the issue.